annafedele/mdef/docs/term2/01-Design Studio 02.md

 ![alt text](../images/design_studio/upload_b59b2b38939a2d36f9789984eace3f0d.png)
 <br>

+![alt text](../images/design_studio/DS02.png){: .image-45-size-left}
+![alt text](../images/design_studio/DS03.png){: .image-45-size-right}
+<br>
 ==**Concept of safety**==: the parameters we have researched and displayed are part of a data set that can detect the relationship a body has with its surroundings.
 We therefore decided to make wearable artefacts relative and subversive objects to the topic of security.
 We printed objects in resin and PLA that give the idea to those around them not to approach them because they are aggressive or that show privacy and intimacy.

-![alt text](../images/design_studio/DS02.png){: .image-45-size-left}
-![alt text](../images/design_studio/DS03.png){: .image-45-size-right}
-<br>

 ## 2.3 Results

 ![alt text](../images/design_studio/DS04.png){: .image-45-size-left}
 ![alt text](../images/design_studio/DS01.png){: .image-45-size-right}
 <br>
+Respectively, the two prints hypothesised as wearable on the shoulders and as a belt buckle.
 ![touch sensor data](../images/design_studio/touchdesigner1.gif)

 ## References + Resources: